tanupoo/penguin-2020/README.en.md

 - storing PLOD into No-SQL database through REST API.
 - providing PLODs through REST API.

-Hence, this software can help #4, #5, and a part of #3 in the picture that depicts the overview of the approach.
+Hence, this software can help a part of #3, #4, and #5 in the picture that depicts the overview of the approach.

 ![the overview of the proposed approach](PLOD-overview-proposed-approach.png)